 Since you will likely need one or more of these references in your college career, we highly recommend you purchase a copy of the style guide required for your major.
 While buying your own copy may seem an unwelcome expense, properly documenting your sources is very important and can be quite challenging.
 These publications are the most complete resources available for proper documentation and can provide valuable guidance.

 What if I can't afford to buy a Style Guide?

 The Writing Center has copies of the most common academic style guides.
 You are welcome to use these resources on your own in the center, or you may ask at the front desk to see if a consultant is available to assist you.
 Copies of these guides can also be found at the University Library reference desk and at most local libraries.

 The University Writing Center offers abbreviated MLA (PDF) and APA (PDF) guides.
-These guides contain the most basic information and are available at the Writing Center for $2.
+These guides contain the most basic information.
 You can download an electronic version by clicking on the links above.
 To use the file, you will need to download the Adobe Acrobat Reader if you don't already have it.